Ms. Olympia: 1999 Ms. Olympia controversy and retirement

 In 1999, Ms. Olympia was originally scheduled to be held on October 9 in Santa Monica, California.
 However, one month before the scheduled date, the IFBB announced that the contest had been canceled.
 The main cause was the withdrawal of promoter Jarka Kastnerova (who promoted the 1998 contest in Prague) for financial reasons, including a low number of advance ticket sales for the 1999 event.
 The backlash following the announcement led to a flurry of activity, with the contest being rescheduled as part of the Women's Extravaganza (promoted by Kenny Kassel and Bob Bonham) in Secaucus, New Jersey on 2 October.
 Last minute sponsorship came from several sources, most significantly in the form of $50,000 from Flex magazine.
-Amid all the turmoil, Kim Chizevsky-Nicholls won her fourth consecutive Ms. Olympia title.
+Amid all the turmoil, Chizevsky won her fourth consecutive Ms. Olympia title.
 Also notable about the 1999 Ms. Olympia was that this was the first Ms. Olympia Iris Kyle competed in.
-However, after the 1999 Ms. Olympia, Kim Chizevsky-Nicholls retired from bodybuilding and began competing in fitness and figure competitions in 2001.
+However, after the 1999 Ms. Olympia, Chizevsky was forced to retire from bodybuilding and began competing in fitness and figure competitions in 2001.

-2000 – 2005
+2000–2005

 The 2001 Ms. Olympia featured a "surprise" win from Juliette Bergmann who returned to competition after not competing since 1989.
-Entering the Olympia as a lightweight, she defeated heavyweight winner Iris Kyle for the overall title.
+Entering the Olympia as a lightweight, she defeated heavyweight winner Kyle for the overall title.
 In the five years that the Ms. Olympia was contested in multiple weight classes, this was the only time that the lightweight winner took the overall title.

-After five-year absence, six-time Olympia winner Lenda Murray returned to the 2002 Ms. Olympia, with Bergmann won lightweight and Murray winning heavyweight and overall.
+After five-year absence, six-time Olympia winner Murray returned to the 2002 Ms. Olympia, with Bergmann won lightweight and Murray winning heavyweight and overall.
 Murray went on to win both the heavyweight and overall in the 2002 and 2003 Ms. Olympia.
-Murray was for the second time in her career was dethroned of her Ms. Olympia title by Iris Kyle in 2004, who won the heavyweight and overall.
-After her 2004 Ms. Olympia defeat, Murray, retired from bodybuilding.
+Murray was for the second time in her career was dethroned of her Ms. Olympia title by Kyle in 2004, who won the heavyweight and overall.
+After her 2004 Ms. Olympia defeat, Murray retired for the final time from bodybuilding.

 2000 Ms. Olympia changes

 The IFBB introduced several changes to Ms. Olympia in 2000.
-The first change was that Ms. Olympia contest would no longer be held as a separate contest, instead became part of the "Olympia Weekend" in Las Vegas and held the day before the men’s show.
+The first change was that Ms. Olympia contest would no longer be held as a separate contest, instead became part of the "Olympia Weekend" in Las Vegas and held the day before the men's show.
 The second change was when heavyweight and lightweight classes were added.
 The third change was the new judging guidelines for presentations were introduced.
 A letter to the competitors from Jim Manion (chairman of the Professional Judges Committee) stated that women would be judged on healthy appearance, face, makeup, and skin tone.
-The criteria given in Manion's letter included the statement "symmetry, presentation, separations, and muscularity BUT NOT TO THE EXTREME!"
+The criteria given in Manion's letter included the statement "symmetry, presentation, separations, and muscularity BUT NOT TO THE EXTREME!".
 The 2000 Ms. Olympia is the only Ms. Olympia with no overall winner, with Andrulla Blanchette winning lightweight class and Valentina Chepiga winning heavyweight class.